TheDaniel418/IsopGem/docs/geometry_tasks/10_polishing.md

 - UI layout is well-organized and efficient
 - Visual design is attractive and consistent
 - Accessibility features meet modern standards
+- Layer management UI is user-friendly and accessible

 **Dependencies:** Chapters 1-9